bothackBerlin/bothack-challenges/README.md

 Challenge & API workshops at the bothack

 This is a prelimenary workshop schedule.
-The workshops will be hold in the workshop room at the TLGG office.
+The workshops will be held in the workshop room at the TLGG office.
 The times and order are subject to change.

 | Time     | Workshop Topic    | Presenter |
 | -------- | ----------------- | --------- |